 - Your pregnancy continues beyond your due date

-You're not a candidate for VBAC if you have any health conditions that might affect a vaginal delivery or you had a uterine rupture during a previous pregnancy.
-Similarly, VBAC isn't recommended if you've had a vertical uterine incision — the type of uterine incision most likely to rupture during labor.
+You're not a candidate for VBAC if you had a uterine rupture during a previous pregnancy.
+Similarly, VBAC isn't recommended if you have had a vertical incision in the upper part of your uterus (classical incision) due to the risk of uterine rupture.

 If you choose VBAC, boost your odds of a positive experience:

 - Learn about VBAC.
 Take a childbirth class on VBAC.
 Include your partner or another loved one, if possible.
 Also discuss your concerns and expectations with your health care provider.
 Make sure he or she has your complete medical history, including records of your previous C-section and any other uterine procedures.